CSCI-5619-Fall-2020/Lecture-20/README.md

 # Lecture 20: Immersive GUIs (Part 2)

-Detailed explanation of this code can be found in the lecture video (TO BE ADDED).
+Detailed explanation of this code can be found in the [lecture video](https://mediaspace.umn.edu/media/1_hcewz0nq).

 ## Topics

 1. Alphanumeric Input
 2. Complex layouts using nested panels
-3. Radio buttons
+3. Radio buttons and sliders
-4. Sliders
+4. 3D object manipulation using GUI widgets

 ## Participation Exercise